 When you’re shopping for life insurance, there is a chance that you could be declined for the policy because of your health or any pre-existing conditions.
-One excellent alternative is to buy a no medical exam policy, which allows you to get insurance coverage without being required to take the medical exam.
+One excellent alternative is purchasing a no-med exam policy, which allows you to get insurance coverage without being required to take the medical exam.
 There are several benefits and drawbacks to these policies that you should be aware of when you’re getting life insurance.

 The first advantage is that anyone can buy these plans, regardless of health or any complications that you’ve been diagnosed with.
 Because you aren’t required to take the medical exam, you’ll have a greater chance of being approved.
 The company will still pull medical records, but there are rare occasions when they will reject an applicant for coverage.
 It’s important that everyone has the insurance coverage that their family will need, and their health shouldn’t prevent them from getting that.

-There are several drawbacks to these plans, and the most notable one is that they are going to be more expensive than a policy that requires a medical exam.
-The purpose of the exam is to give the insurance company an idea of your overall health, which will help them determine how much of a risk you are for life insurance.
-Without that medical exam, they are going to offset the unknown risk by charging you higher premiums.
+There are several drawbacks to these plans, and the most notable one is the monthly premium will be significantly higher than what you would expect.
+The exam provides the insurance carrier with an overview of any health risks that could immediately pose a risk to them.
+Without that medical exam, they are going to offset the unknown risk by upping the original quoted premium.

 Another pitfall of no exam plans is that you’re going to be limited on the size of plan that you can buy.
 Most insurance companies only sell life insurance up to $250,000 with a no exam plan, which isn’t enough protection for most families.
 If you need more than that, you’ll need to go with a traditional route.